lokwani-d/NEU-Spring-2020-INFO6205-Project-EPL-Ranking-System/README.md

 ## PART II: Face-off Probability Distribution Function

 Here the console asks the user to input two teams, home and away team.

+INPUT REQUIRED: Home Team

+INPUT REQUIRED: Away TEAM

+User is advised to type the names correctly as the input data are names and are case-sensitive

 The output shows the following results in order:
 a.
 Goals prediction of home team
 b.
 Goals prediction of away team